-7 Detailed Description
+6 Detailed Description

-7.1 Overview
+6.1 Overview

-The INA226 is a digital current sense amplifier with an I2C- and SMBus-compatible interface.
-It provides digital current, voltage, and power readings necessary for accurate decision-making in precisely-controlled systems.
+The INA226-Q1 is a digital current sense amplifier with an I2C- and SMBus-compatible interface.
+The device provides digital current, voltage, and power readings necessary for accurate decision-making in precisely-controlled systems.
 Programmable registers allow flexible configuration for measurement resolution as well as continuous-versus-triggered operation.
-Detailed register information appears at the end of this data sheet, beginning with Table 4.
-See the Functional Block Diagram section for a block diagram of the INA226 device.
+Detailed register information appears at the end of this data sheet.
+See the Functional Block Diagram section for a block diagram of the INA226-Q1 device.

-7.2 Functional Block Diagram
+6.2 Functional Block Diagram

-(1) Read-only

-(2) Read/write
+- (1) Read-only - (2) Read/write

-7.3 Feature Description
+6.3 Feature Description

-7.3.1 Basic ADC Functions
+6.3.1 Basic ADC Functions

-The INA226 device performs two measurements on the power-supply bus of interest.
+The INA226-Q1 device performs two measurements on the power-supply bus of interest.
 The voltage developed from the load current that flows through a shunt resistor creates a shunt voltage that is measured at the IN+ and IN- pins.
 The device can also measure the power supply bus voltage by connecting this voltage to the VBUS pin.
 The differential shunt voltage is measured with respect to the IN- pin while the bus voltage is measured with respect to ground.